Today's Articles

 *On this date, in 1891, Provident Hospital and Training School opened.
 This was the first Black controlled hospital in America, opening on the south side of Chicago.

 The racially exclusionary policies of Chicago nursing schools had impelled Daniel Hale Williams, a prominent Black surgeon, to found the institution.
 During its early years, the hospital reflected its founder's vision of an interracial enterprise.
 However, by 1915, Provident had become a predominantly Black institution.
-It was renowned as a medical center, graduating 118 women from twenty-four states through its nursing program.
+It was renowned as a medical center, graduating 118 women from 24 states through its nursing program.

 In 1929, Provident became the site of a pioneering experiment in Black medical education and hospital reform when it was affiliated with the University of Chicago.
 That relationship ended in 1944.
-Financial problems were an issue from the beginning, mainly due to the poverty of most of its patients, and thus Provident struggled to survive as a business.
+Financial problems were an issue from the beginning, mainly due to the poverty of most of its patients, and thus, Provident struggled to survive as a business.
 In August 1982, it moved into a new modern facility, which did not reverse the debt, and it was closed in September 1987.

 The Hospital's traditional medical education role was reestablished in 1994 through an educational relationship with Loyola University's Stritch School of Medicine.
 While no longer considered a Black-run hospital, Provident continues to serve the community's health needs, including various health outreach efforts.